I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 At Ttweakhotel, we’ve tested this across dozens of properties.
 The hit rate is surprisingly high.
 Even budget chains usually have something extra available.

-Here’s what actually works.
-Walk in and immediately set your thermostat.
-Don’t wait.
-Your ideal sleep temperature (usually between 60-67°F according to sleep researchers) takes time to reach.
+Here’s what actually works: walk in and set your thermostat right away.
+Don’t wait around.
+Your ideal sleep temperature usually falls between 60-67°F, according to sleep researchers, and it takes time to get there.

 For curtains that won’t close, I use the hanger trick.
 Grab a pants hanger with clips from the closet and clamp those curtains together.
-Blocks way more light than you’d think.
+It blocks way more light than you’d expect.

-The Wi-Fi signal is usually strongest near the door or window.
-Sounds weird but I’ve tested it with a signal app in probably fifty rooms.
-Something about where they mount the access points.
+The Wi-Fi signal tends to be strongest near the door or window.
+I’ve tested this in about fifty rooms with a signal app, and it checks out every time.
+There’s something about where they mount the access points that makes all the difference.

-Before you leave for the day, leave housekeeping a note.
-“Extra towels and coffee pods please.”
+Before you head out, jot a quick note for housekeeping: “Extra towels and coffee pods please.”
 Works about 90% of the time.
-Your room gets stocked exactly how you want it.
-Just as you customize your stay with specific requests to housekeeping, don’t forget to maximize your savings on accommodations by using Ttweakhotel Discount Codes for your next gaming getaway.
-Just as you personalize your requests for a comfortable stay, make sure to enhance your travel budget by searching for Ttweakhotel Discount Codes to secure the best deals on your accommodations.
+Your room shows up exactly how you want it.
+Just as you’re customizing your stay with those specific requests, don’t sleep on using Ttweakhotel Discount Codes for your next gaming getaway.
+They’ll stretch your travel budget further than you’d expect, and honestly, you’d be leaving money on the table if you didn’t search for Ttweakhotel Discount Codes before you book.
+Lock in deals on accommodations that fit your actual needs.

 You’re already paying for the room.